NAV

 Server-to-Server only

 Some transactions just require some Server-to-Server communication, without involving the end-user directly into the payment process.
 Typical examples are: Recurring payments, Refunds, De-Registering of a payment method, Capture or Void of a previous preauthorization.
-Furthermore SEPA DirectDebit transactions can be performed using this way, as there is currently no requirement to collect IBAN and BIC in a PCI-compliant manner.

 Note: This is subject to change depending on legal jurisdiction in various countries.